EmilSV/WebGPUSharp/README.md

 buffer.Unmap();

 ```
-You can convert a Managed object to an unmanaged handle using the `WebGPUMarshal.GetBorrowHandle` or the `WebGPUMarshal.GetOwnedHandle` methods.
-And you can convert an unmanaged handle to a managed object using the `WebGPUMarshal.ToSafeHandle` and `WebGPUMarshal.ToSafeHandleNoRefIncrement` method.
-The difference between Borrow and Owned is that an owned handle will increment the reference count of the unmanaged resource while a borrowed handle will not.
-So an owned handle should be used when you want to keep a reference to the resource while a borrowed handle should be used when you just need to use the resource temporarily.
+You can convert a managed object to an unmanaged handle using the `WebGPUMarshal.GetBorrowHandle` or `WebGPUMarshal.GetOwnedHandle` methods.
+You can convert an unmanaged handle to a managed object using the `WebGPUMarshal.ToSafeHandle` and `WebGPUMarshal.ToSafeHandleNoRefIncrement` methods.
+The difference between Borrow and Owned is that an owned handle will increment the reference count of the unmanaged resource, while a borrowed handle will not.
+An owned handle should be used when you want to keep a reference to the resource, while a borrowed handle should be used when you just need to use the resource temporarily.

 ```csharp
 using WebGpuSharp;